JustasDeveikis/JustasDeveikis.github.io/_portfolio/portfolio-1.md

 $$L_D = \sqrt{\frac{\mu k_B T \tau}{e}}$$,

-where $$k_B$$ is the Boltzmann's constant and $$e$$ is the fundamental charge.
+where $$k_B$$ is the Boltzmann's constant, $$T$$ is temperature and $$e$$ is the fundamental charge.
 The diffusion length describes the average distance that electrons and holes move away from each other before they recombine and give out a photon—the phenomenon that is not desirable in photovoltaics, as charge carriers do not contribute to the generated electrical current.
 Given the high mobility and lifetime of electron-hole pairs in lead halide perovskites, the diffusion length $$L_D$$ is in the order of a few microns, which is much larger than a typical thickness of the perovskite thin film in a solar cell.

 However, they are not widely used in industry due to the poor long-term [stability](https://onlinelibrary.wiley.com/doi/abs/10.1002/adfm.201808843) as well as showing rapid degradation under humid environment.